Warehouse and Distribution Centres Height Safety Systems

 Code of Practice, Managing the Risk of Falls - How to apply the hierarchy of control (Safe Work Australia)

-It is not enough to install compliant components - the entire system must be designed, installed, and certified according to these standards.
+It is not enough to install compliant components - the entire system will need to be designed, installed, certified, and supported with appropriate system induction training.

 4. The Hierarchy of Control: What Compliance Looks Like in Practice